France to push Russia on Syria sanctions, expels envoy

-PARIS French President Francois Hollande said on Tuesday he would try to convince Russia's Vladimir Putin to back Security Council sanctions against Syria, and said military action could be possible but only if it was backed by a U.N. resolution.
+PARIS French President Francois Hollande said he would try to convince Russia to back U.N.
+Security Council sanctions against Syria after he stepped up pressure on Damascus by announcing the expulsion of its ambassador on Tuesday.

-France joined the United States, Australia, Britain, Canada, Germany, Italy and Spain in expelling heads of Syrian diplomatic missions in a coordinated move in response to last week's killing of at least 108 people in the town of Houla.
+Hollande, who will meet Russian President Vladimir Putin in Paris on Friday, said last week's killing of more than 108 people in the Syrian town of Houla, near Hama, meant it was now time for stronger measures against Damascus.

+"We will see what we can do with Putin so that he can put pressure on the Assad regime and also take part in a Security Council vote," Hollande told reporters after visiting a military hospital.

+"We know that Russia and China have prevented the sanctions vote which could be even more decisive in applying pressure on the regime," he added.

-The crisis in Syria is one of the first diplomatic tests for Hollande after predecessor Nicolas Sarkozy's high-profile role in last year's crises in Libya and Ivory Coast.
-Hollande will meet Putin in Paris on Friday.
+The crisis in Syria is one of first diplomatic tests for Hollande after predecessor Nicolas Sarkozy's high-profile firefighting in last year's crises in Libya and the Ivory Coast.

-"It is not possible to allow Bashar al-Assad's regime to massacre its own people," Hollande told France 2 television, referring to Syria's president.

-"Military intervention is not excluded provided it is carried out under the auspices of international law, namely via a (U.N.)
-Security Council resolution."

-Hollande said Moscow and Beijing were the main obstacle to the adoption of stronger sanctions against Assad's government.

-"It is down to myself and others to convince Russia and China, and also to find a solution which is not necessarily a military one," said Hollande.
-"We should find another solution."

-Under Sarkozy, France called repeatedly for Assad to step aside and urged a U.N. resolution that could include the threat of military force unless Damascus complied with a U.N.-Arab league peace plan.
+Sarkozy's government called repeatedly for Syrian President Bashar al-Assad to step aside and urged a Chapter 7 U.N. resolution that could include the use of military force unless Damascus complied with a U.N-Arab league peace plan.

 Hollande and British Prime Minister David Cameron discussed Syria on Monday, condemning the Houla killings.
 They agreed to work together to raise pressure on Damascus.